BryceReading/BryceReading/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I Have a bachelor's degree in Computer science, focusing primarily on Game Development
+- 🔭 I Have a bachelor's degree in Computer science, focusing primarily on Game's programming
 - 👯 I’m looking to collaborate on any project that can help me increase my coding ability
-- ⚡ I'm interested in graphics programming and gameplay programming, leaning more towards AI
+- ⚡ I'm developing my Web Development Abilities, working on programming and design aspects
+- 💻 I work primarily with HTML and CSS however, I'm also knowledgeable in C++, C# and Javascript
 - :bug: Contact me at brycereading.uo@gmail.com